Christian views on marriage: Catholicism

 Catholic couple at their Holy Matrimony or marriage.
 In the Latin liturgical rites of the Catholic Church, during the celebration the priest imposes his liturgical stole upon the couple's hands, as a sign to confirm the marriage bond.

 Today all Christian denominations regard marriage as a sacred institution, a covenant.
 Catholics consider it to be a sacrament.
 Marriage was officially recognized as a sacrament at the 1184 Council of Verona.
 Before then, no specific ritual was prescribed for celebrating a marriage: "Marriage vows did not have to be exchanged in a church, nor was a priest's presence required.
 A couple could exchange consent anywhere, anytime."

 In the decrees on marriage of the Council of Trent (twenty-fourth session from 1563), the validity of marriage was made dependent upon the wedding taking place before a priest and two witnesses, although the lack of a requirement for parental consent ended a debate that had proceeded from the 12th century.
 In the case of a divorce, the right of the innocent party to marry again was denied so long as the other party was alive, even if the other party had committed adultery.

 The Catholic Church allowed marriages to take place inside churches only starting with the 16th century, beforehand religious marriages happened on the porch of the church.

 The Catholic Church teaches that God himself is the author of the sacred institution of marriage, which is His way of showing love for those He created.
-Marriage is an eternal sacred institution that can never ever be broken, even if the husband or wife lived separately due to compilcated issues but always bound to solved eventually together no matter how challenging it is; as long as they are both alive, the Church considers them bound together by God.
+Marriage is an eternal sacred institution that can never ever be broken, even if the husband or wife lived separately due to complicated issues but always bound to solved eventually together no matter how challenging it is; as long as they are both alive, the Church considers them bound together by God.
 Holy Matrimony is another name for sacramental marriage.
 Marriage is intended to be a faithful, exclusive, lifelong and eternal union of a man and a woman.
 Committing themselves completely to each other, a Catholic husband and wife strive to sanctify each other, bring children into the world, and educate them in the Catholic way of life.
 Man and woman, although created differently from each other, complement each other.
 This complementarity draws them together in a mutually loving union.